Welcome from the School Council

 • Having famous people talking about how they became interested in reading

-• Inviting authors into school
+• Inviting an author into school

 • Promoting reading throughout the school on corridors in all areas and cloakrooms